LynetteCaitlin/oHMMed/README.md

 with emission densities), and it can be applied to any system that fulfills these assumptions.

+The algorithms are from the following paper: (...tba...)

 ## 2. Installation

 <!-- Just like many other `R` packages, `oHMMed` can be installed from the `CRAN` repository by simply executing in the console the following line: -->